featurist/pogoscript/guide.md

 # Functions

 Variables are the building blocks, but functions have all the fun.
 In PogoScript functions are called by passing arguments.
-Arguments can be numbers, strings or other expressions like variables or indeed other functions.
+Arguments can be numbers, strings or other expressions like variables or indeed the results of other functions.

 	is (wind speed) strong enough for my kite?